-The oldest son of Helio Gracie, Rorion put on a gi before he could walk.
+The oldest son of Helio Gracie, Rorion Gracie, put on a gi before he could walk.
 At 2 years old, he was already doing public demonstrations with his father.
 At an early age, he grasped the concepts and learned to teach under the tutelage of his father.
 He has embraced the principles and techniques established by Helio and is responsible for the tremendous explosion of Jiu-Jitsu around the world.

 Around Christmas 1969, Rorion came to the United States for a 3 month vacation.
 After visiting relatives in New York and Washington, DC, he moved on to California and stayed at the Hollywood YMCA.